mdotstrange/NightmarePuppeteerPublic/DialogueTemplates.md

+**If you do things wrong when editing/adding new wordlists/templates you could crash NP.
+If you fuck everything up, unzip the AiWordList and/or AiConversationTemplates and allow them to overwrite**

+**Editing word lists**

+* The files are located in StreamingAssets/AiWordLists
+* Do not leave any blank lines in the file, they must me .txt files
+* Use Notepad++ for the easier workflow

 **If you want to make your own dialogue text templates to be used in NP here is the syntax reference**
+* **They are located in the file at StreamingAssets/AiWordLists/DialogueTemplates.txt**

 * [n] **noun** - examples: airplane, sirship, airport
 * [v] **verb** - examples: dive, paddle, muzzle